jbante/FM-JSON-Types/README.md

 	JSONGetNumber ( $json ; "numberKey" )
 	= 1.23e+4

 Since JSON supports number-type data, no function is necessary when serializing to JSON.
+The JSONGetElement function in FileMaker 16.0.2 and later will automatically return number-type data if the element is a JSON number.
+However, the JSONGetNumber custom function may still be useful for handling data from sources that inappropriately format numeric data as JSON strings.

 ###### Set a boolean: